gl3nd/film-library/ReadMe.md

 ### Use these steps to set up and run the Film Library Web Application.
 Happy coding!

 ### Example

+### In the database there are already 3 users

+    username: u1@p.it
+    password: pwd

+    username: u2@p.it
+    password: pwd

+    username: u3@p.it
+    password: pwd

 ![Main Page](screenshots/Main_page.png)

 ![Login Page](screenshots/LogIn_page.png)